Random musings about my experience travelling to Zimbabwe

 This was the biggest shocker and headwind in all my travelling around Africa.
 I typically look forward to currency arbitrage on my trips but I was very disappointed this time.
 We all know (in theory) about the currency crisis and hyperinflation in Zimbabwe but I never knew to what extend considering there is a Reserve Bank whose function is to manage currency stability.
-I was informed that the official exchange rate is US$1:1 Zollar (ZWD) but the reality is different when trying to transact.
+I was informed that the official exchange rate is pegged at US$1:1 Zollar (ZWD) bond note but the reality is different when trying to transact.

 It was quite frustrating trying to buy goods and/or services.
-Everything is dollarised and if you insist on paying with the local currency, you either get denied your purchase or you are given a ridiculous rate. e.g A tax fare is US$10, but the driver will ask for 30 Zollar if you insist on paying with the local currency.
+Everything is dollarised and if you insist on paying with the local currency, you either get denied your purchase or you are given a ridiculous rate. e.g A taxi fare is US$10, but the driver will ask for 30 Zollar if you insist on paying with the local currency.
 My GTB Mastercard worked but needless to say that I was causing myself more harm than good.
 For instance, if the price is quoted in Zollar, there is no conversion that takes place when processing your card.
 The merchant treats it as a dollar transaction; one for one.

 No gainsaying that it is most painful if you earn in Naira.
-So brethrens, like I always preach, I guess you now see reasons to get a dollar paying job.
+So brethren, like I always preach, I guess you now see reasons to get a dollar paying job.
 It makes travel easier but until then, keep saving or venture into a business that enables you earn in dollar.
 Phew!.

 When I got the invitation to attend Fari’s wedding, I was super excited and thankfully it was a country I had never visited.
 Hence, accepted the invite but soon hit the roadblock of finding cheap flight tickets.
 The cheapest ticket I found at the time was N420,000 for RwandAir.
 There was no way I would buy a ticket that expensive.
 So, I explained my predicament to Fari in an attempt to turn down the invitation.
 To cut the chase, she got the ticket for US$400 from SA on the same airline.
 It was a shocker and I was more that glad.
 I then faced the challenge of wiring her the cash to purchase the ticket immediately but my dear friend, Stanley, came to my rescue and this was the beginning of my Zimbabwe trip planning.